jgfoster/Jade.bak/README.md

 ### Runtime Installation
 To install Jade runtime, download a 25 MB zip file with the executable and supporting libraries from [here](https://github.com/jgfoster/Jade/raw/master/runtime/Jade.zip).
 Once you have the environment, you can get just the latest executable (about 1.5 MB) from [here](https://github.com/jgfoster/Jade/raw/master/runtime/Jade.exe).

+Version 2 of Jade is build in [Dolphin 7](https://github.com/dolphinsmalltalk/Dolphin) and can be downloaded [here](https://github.com/jgfoster/Jade/blob/for_Dolphin_7/runtime/Jade.zip).

 ### Development Installation

-To install Jade in Dolphin to do development, follow these steps:
+To install Jade in Dolphin 6.1 to do development, follow these steps:

 1. Install a Github client such as [SourceTree](http://www.sourcetreeapp.com/)
 2. Clone https://github.com/jgfoster/Jade to Documents\Dolphin\Jade.